 The enabler of the digital future of SA languages finds permanent home at NWU

-The new SADiLaR building will be officially launched on Friday, 22 November 2024, at the North West University, Potchefstroom Campus.
+The new SADiLaR building will be officially opened on Friday, 22 November 2024, at the North West University, Potchefstroom Campus.

 The South African Centre for Digital Language Resources (SADiLaR) will be celebrating the official opening of its building at the North-West University’s Potchefstroom campus on Friday, 22 November 2024.
 The event will also see the launch of SADiLaR’s 5-Year (2024-2029) Strategic Plan and a special book publication of the Centre’s eight-year history.